shreeeyash/Emotion-Recognition/README.md

 Pretrained model can be downloaded from [here](https://github.com/Shreeyash-iitr/Emotion-Recognition/blob/master/trained%20models/1st_model.h5).
 To run the model in realtime, run [this](https://github.com/Shreeyash-iitr/Emotion-Recognition/blob/master/runtime.py) python code.

 ## Results
+Output in terminal window is face emotion followed by its probability among other emotions on which model is trained.
 <img src="results.png" >